PrestaShop/prestashop-specs/back-office/shop-parameters/customer-settings/titles.md

 Drop-down with 3 selectable options (Male, Female, Neutral) is available for Gender column Sorting ASC & DESC are available for ID and title columns

-At the beginning of each line is a checkbox while, at the end of each line, two actions can be selected: _Edit_ and _Delete_.
+At the beginning of each line is a checkbox while, at the end of each line, two actions can be done: _Edit_ and _Delete_.
+The main action is _Edit_ and it can be performed by clicking on the line.
 Checkboxes play with the 'Bulk actions' selector that allows either to 'Select all', 'Unselect all', or 'Delete selected'.

 ## Add/Edit form